 Some foods will assist when your dog already has an ear infection, although they may not be the ideal choice long term.
 We recommended a diet consisting of high amounts of animal-based proteins, with as few carbohydrates as possible.
 Of course, if your dog has an allergy to meat proteins, this can be a challenge, and hydrolyzed proteins may be the best option.
 Reducing the potential allergens in your dog’s food is the first and foremost method to prevent ear infections, as a healthy immune system is the first line of defense against any type of infection.

 Secondly, making sure your dog’s ears are dry and clean is essential.
 Trapped moisture can quickly lead to a yeast infection and dirty ears to a bacterial infection.
 A dirty, infected outer ear can swiftly spread inward, in which case the problem becomes far more difficult to treat.

 The best dog food for ear infections according to our tests is Ollie Lamb’s recipe fresh dog food.
 It contains high-quality ingredients that help prevent allergies and diseases.

 The best dog food for ear infections for the money is the Natural Balance Vegetarian Formula dry dog food.
 This food contains the proteins that your pooch needs but is meat-free — all the proteins are obtained from plant-based sources.
 The food includes cranberries, spinach, and blueberries for essential antioxidants, brown rice for added vitamins, and oat fiber and barley for healthy digestion.

 It can be difficult to try and decide what to feed your dog at the best of times, let alone when they are suffering from an ear infection.
-Hopefully, our in-depth reviews and buyers guide have helped you understand the large part that diet has to play, so you can find the right dog food to help your beloved pooch on their road to recovery.
+Hopefully, our in-depth reviews and buyers guide has helped you understand the large part that diet has to play, so you can find the right dog food to help your beloved pooch on its road to recovery.